 10 X .68 X 400 = 2720 lbs. of calcium.
 If the soil already has 2120 lbs. of calcium, 2720-2120 = 600 lbs. of calcium needed.
 With 600 lbs. of calcium in a ton of limestone this soil would require a ton to raise calcium levels to 68%.

-• Kelp is a good source of micro-nutrients.
+• Kelp is a fair source of micro-nutrients.
+It does not contain a significant amount of any trace mineral.
+If a trace mineral is deficient in a soil analysis kelp will not resolve it.
 Add 400 lbs. per acre to give the soil a balanced dose of micro-nutrients.

 • Magnesium sulfate (Epsom salts) has 10% magnesium and 6% sulfur.

 • Dolomite has 11% magnesium and 25% calcium.
-Only add dolomite when magnesium is low.
+Only add dolomite when magnesium and calcium are low.

 • Potassium-magnesium-sulfate (sul-po-mag) has 11% magnesium, 22% sulfur and 22% potassium.